Get

 Once they enjoy dipping their feet, you can take them in a little deeper, initially to a depth where they can still stand up, but the water starts to touch their body.
 Keep up with the praise for calm behavior.

 If your dog panics, don’t try forcing the issue, and certainly never throw your dog in the water in the hope they will start swimming.
-When your Chi calmly gets in and out of water they can still walk in, you can carry them into slightly deeper water.
+When your Chi calmly gets in and out of water that they can still walk in, you can carry them into slightly deeper water.
 Ensure they still know the way to get out if they need to and keep hold for the time being.

 Keep giving verbal praise and physical rewards while they remain calm and try lightly letting go of them to see if they start paddling.